Skip to main content

 Nano Research, 14, 108, 2021

-I am currently Professor of Condensed Matter Physics here in Oxford.
+I am currently Emeritus Professor of Condensed Matter Physics here in Oxford.

 I work on quantum optoelectronics and the time-resolved properties of quantum matter.
-I am also a tutorial fellow at The Queen’s College, Oxford, where I am one of two tutors teaching approximately 22 physics students
+I was also a tutorial fellow at The Queen’s College, Oxford, where I was one of two tutors teaching approximately 22 physics students.
+I am now an Emeritus Fellow at Queen's.

-I have been a permanent member of staff at Oxford since 1990.
+I was a permanent member of staff at Oxford from 1990 until 2025.

 My main interests have been in making optical measurements on wide-bandgap semiconductors and low-dimensional systems such as quantum dots, wires and wells.
 Topics currently being investigated include the generation of single photons in the blue, coupling of quantum dot emission at telecom wavelengths to photonic crystals, coupling of various quantum emitters to discrete cavities.
 Past work focussed on coherent electron-hole dynamics, excitonic dynamics in wide band gap materials such as GaN and InGaN, and gain mechanisms in bulk and quantum well lasers.
 Please have a look at my publication list for references to relevant recent work.